ArslanAkh/ArslanAkh/README.md

 - 👋 Hi, I’m @ArslanAkh
 - 👀 I’m interested in programming, that's why I'm here =)
-- 🌱 I’m currently learning Java and like it
+- 🌱 I’m currently learning Go and like it
 - 💞️ I’m looking to collaborate on real projects and to become a professional developer
 - 📫 How to reach me: kydapropal@gmail.com or @H4mmer_T1me (telegram)